Dastille/ChaosRegenerationFlow/README.md

 This is an experiment/test.
 I do not expect the code to work.

 #### `LICENSE` (AGPL v3)
-You can download the full AGPL v3 text from [GNU](https://www.gnu.org/licenses/agpl-3.0.txt), but here’s a truncated version for inclusion (replace with the full text in your repo):
+You can download the full AGPL v3 text from [GNU](https://www.gnu.org/licenses/agpl-3.0.txt) See license file